MichaelRinglein/CloudGallery/README.md

 # CloudGallery build with Flutter 2.5 with sound Null safety for Android, iOS and Web [Still in progress]

-With this project I want to demonstrate and use Flutters promise of one codebase for all platforms (Android, iOS, Web).
+With this project I want to demonstrate and use Flutter's promise of one codebase for all platforms (Android, iOS, Web).

 With this app a user can log in, pick an image from the device's gallery or computer's drive and save it to a Firebase Storage.

-Where necessary I use the `kIsWeb` boolean to display some widget particular for web or for native (the ImagePickerWeb and ImagePickerNative for example).
+Where necessary I use the `kIsWeb` boolean to display some widget particular for web or for native (the `signInWithGoogleNative()` and `signInWithGoogleWeb()` for example).

 ## Packages Used (all with Null safety)